wayann/logstash-input-rethinker/README.md

 You'll need to use this with the Logstash 1.5 or higher, which you can [download here](https://www.elastic.co/downloads/logstash).

-- Install the plugin from the Logstash home directory
+- Install the plugin from the Logstash home directory (you will need jruby to bundle install)
 ```sh
 $ git clone https://github.com/wayann/logstash-input-rethinker
 $ cd logstash-input-rethinker